pkolinko/brighthorizons-media-downloader/README.md

 7.)
 Open Dev Tools in the new page with the larger photo of the child that starts with mybrightday.brighthorizons.com

 8.)
-Paste this script in Dev Tools console
+Paste this script in console of page described in 7.

 9.)
 Hit "Enter"